Greenho2/Contact-Manager-App/README.md

 # Contact Manager Application Backend in Node.js
-Uses MongoDB as database for users and user contaacts.
+Uses MongoDB as database for users and user contacts.
 User login/authorization done with JWT.
 ThunderClient used for testing (sending https requests to a local server)